Towards Ontology-driven development with derived data, process, object, and message models.

 OWL and UML use multiple inheritances.
 For example, in the diagram below a Central Bank is both a Bank and Monetary Authority.

 The Entity-Relationship Model allows only one supertype.
-As a result, the model consistency check throw an error.
+As a result, the model consistency check throws an error.

-4. The logical data modeler applies standard UML-to-ERM transformation techniques to resolve the issue.
-Firstly, the problem may go away, because only one supertype is scoped and attributed.
-Secondly, the data modeler may decide to make one inheritance dominant and change the less important inheritance into a relationship.
-Alternatively, the data modeler may convert both inheritances into identifying relationships (This also happens, when we generate a Physical model from the above pattern.)
+- The logical data modeler applies standard UML-to-ERM transformation techniques to resolve the issue.
+First, the problem may disappear because only one supertype is scoped and attributed.
+Second, the data modeler may decide to make one Inheritance dominant and change the less important Inheritance into a relationship.
+Alternatively, the data modeler may convert both inheritances into identifying relationships (this also happens when we generate a Physical model from the above pattern).
 I don’t want to prescribe how the modeler should modify the design pattern.

 FIB-DM has 613 Associative Entities generated from OWL Object Properties.